 Often, the best reputation management happens before a reputation has been “tainted” at all — in fact, before a reputation has been established.

-You can control your reputation and your narrative by engaging with reputation management for lawyers early on.
+You can control your brand reputation and your narrative by engaging with reputation management for lawyers early on.

 You can determine how you want to present your organization, how you want to interact with your clients and the tone that you want to use in your marketing and messaging.